Photos of Langwathby, a village in the Eden Valley of Cumbria.

-Sunshine lighting up the war memorial, Langwathby in the Eden Valley, Cumbria.
+Sunshine lighting up the war memorial on the village green at Langwathby in the Eden Valley, Cumbria.

 The 18th century Shepherd's inn at Langwathby in the Eden Valley of Cumbria.